tesseract-ocr/tessdoc/Compiling.md

 #### Build training tools

 Today it is possible to build a full set of tess training tools on Windows with Visual Studio.
-The latest versions (Win10, VS2015/VS2017) are preferable.
+The latest versions (Win10, 2019) are preferable.

 To do this:

-1. [Download](https://cppan.org/client/cppan-master-Windows-client.zip) the latest CPPAN (C++ Archive Network `https://cppan.org/`) client from `https://cppan.org/client/`.
+1. [Download](https://software-network.org/client/) the latest SW (Software Network `https://software-network.org/client/`) client from `https://software-network.org/client/`.
-2. Run `cppan --build pvt.cppan.demo.google.tesseract-master`.
+2. Checkout tesseract sources `git clone https://github.com/tesseract-ocr/tesseract tesseract && cd tesseract`.
+3. Run `sw build`.
+4. Binaries will be available under .sw\out\some hash dir\...

 #### Develop Tesseract